×

 • A certificate of completion

-With this free account, you can view the first three lessons of every series.
-Also, new lessons are available for free (audio files included) for the first three weeks, so keep a lookout for those.
-And don’t forget that a few of the vocabulary tools (Chinese Dictionary, Word Lists, Word of the Day, 100 Common Words and Key Phrases) come for free as well.
+There is a free lifetime account, but you can only view the first three lessons of every series.
+A few of the vocabulary tools (Chinese Dictionary, Word Lists, Word of the Day, 100 Common Words and Key Phrases) come for free as well.

 So Is ChineseClass 101 Worth It?

-For the most part, I’d say yes, but it really depends on the kind of outcomes you’re looking for.
+For the most part, yes, I recommend ChineseClass101.
+But it really depends on the kind of outcomes you’re looking for.

 ChineseClass101 is suitable for various types of learners.
 At the same time, it might not work well under certain circumstances.
 When you compare the website to this review, you’ll notice that they do exaggerate the services they offer, so I don’t see the Premium PLUS subscription being totally worth the extra money.
 However, a Premium account is definitely worth considering.